The Technology Behind ProLake Aeration

 Beware of other cabinets on the market that are made of thin plastic, low-gauge metal, or oval shaped.
 Thin plastic and metal will vibrate, and ovals/ellipses will amplify sound.
 The reason ovals/ellipses amplify sound is because this shape has two focus points.
 Sound projected in any direction from one focus point will travel to the other.
 Sound from any point will tend to be focused toward the other point, so it is highly recommended that ellipses be avoided for most acoustical purposes.

 Our durable cabinets are constructed using ¾ inch Acousti-Panel.
 Acousti-Panel is manufactured using 100% recycled, laminated plastic to quietly compress sound and reduce vibration.
 We have meticulously designed a cabinet that will withstand rain, snow, sleet, and hail without fading, chipping, or warping.
-That’s why ProLake cabinets come with a lifetime guarantee, they're built to last!
+That’s why ProLake cabinets can last far beyond their warranty.

 Request a "Competitor Comparison Report" at Jeff@keetonaqua.com.